ICRAR/SKA-AU-China-2018/README.md

 # SKA-AU-China-2018

-This is the repository for the SKA Australia/China Big data Workshop.
+This is the repository for the SKA Australia/China Big data Workshop. :au: :cn:

 The folders are structured as follows:
 * files - an area for files that are needed by the Wiki